Puppy Weight Chart By Age -

 Let's start with the little guys out there, the toy breeds.

-Toy breeds on average gain about 5 - 10% of their body weight each day which is roughly between 1 - 5 oz per week.
+• Toy breeds, on average, gain about 5 - 10% of their body weight daily.

-These tiny cuties grow much faster than larger dogs and usually achieve their adult weight by eight or nine months of age.
+• These tiny cuties grow much faster than larger dogs and usually achieve their adult weight by eight or nine months of age.

 Below is a chart that calculates how big your toy puppy will grow depending on their birth weight.

-For instance: If you have a 12-weekold puppy that weighs 24 ounces (1.5lbs) then the closest to that is between 22 ounces (1.38 lbs) and 26 ounces (1.63 lbs) which means your pup probably weighed between 3 - 3.5 ounces at birth and will weigh between 3 - 3.5 lbs when fully grown.
+For instance, If you have a 12-week-old puppy that weighs 24 ounces (1.5 lbs), then the closest to that is between 22 ounces (1.38 lbs) and 26 ounces (1.63 lbs), which means your pup probably weighed between 3 - 3.5 ounces at birth and will weigh between 3 - 3.5 lbs when fully grown.

 Small dogs typically grow faster than large dogs but not as quickly as the toy versions.
 They reach their adult weight between eight and twelve months.

-In general, this consists of breeds that are between 12 and 25 lbs, but there is some overlap with the toy breed size at the lower end of that scale and the medium-sized dogs at the higher end.
+However, there is some overlap with the toy breed size at the lower end of that scale and the medium-sized dogs at the higher end.

 Small breeds tend to gain weight at a rate of 5-10% increase each day which equates to roughly 5-8 ounces per week.